hekigan/dom-create-element-query-selector/README.md

 `dom-create-element-query-selector` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/0
   -9/es6-modules-final.html) for bundlers that support the `jsnext:main` or `module` field in package.json (Rollup, Webpack 2)

 The `dom-create-element-query-selector` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist` folder](https://unpkg.com/dom-create-element-query-selector/dist/).
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 You can drop a UMD build as a [`<script>` tag](https://unpkg.com/dom-create-element-query-selector) on your page.
-The UMD builds make `dom-create-element-query-selector` available as a `window.domCreateElementQuerySelector` global variable.
+The UMD builds make `dom-create-element-query-selector` available as a `window.createElement` global variable.

 ### License